 You decide when you are ready to discuss the incident or behavior that is making you uncomfortable.
 The sooner you raise your concern and address the situation, however, the easier it will be to resolve it.
-Note that if you decide to file a formal complaint, it must be filed within 60 days of the harassing or discriminatory behavior.

 Do I have to try to stop the behavior myself, first?

 If you are comfortable speaking to the individual whose behavior is offensive, of course you may do so.
 Many people don’t realize that their behavior, jokes or comments are offensive and will stop it and even apologize!
-If speaking to an individual doesn’t stop the behavior, or if you don’t feel comfortable approaching the individual (or group of individuals), then seek help from Employee Relations and Compliance.
+If speaking to an individual doesn’t stop the behavior, or if you don’t feel comfortable approaching the individual (or group of individuals), then seek help from Equal Opportunity and Compliance.

 How will I know that anyone will believe me if I speak up?